CulturesSupports/Local_developer/README.md

-Sake# Local_developer
+## Local_developer

+- Personal internal Repository
-Personal internal repository Where Ole Writing Code Path
+Where Ole Writing Code Path

-what is building?
+What is Building?

-Ole is building data sets
+- Ole is Building Datasets
-And pipeline by ongoing
+And pipeline
-Project skills without painting unpresant events or developer crash
+- Evaluations of Skill Sets
+- Evaluation of Demands
+- Making Query Search
+- Making Sql Search
+- Running Build Automation
+With Automator

-We are allowing project on following matter build.
+### We are allowing project on following matter build.

 - Ollama
 - Llama